Management Information System (MIS) for schools

 Category : Blog

-As part of our focus on diversity and inclusion at Arbor, we wanted to shine a spotlight on our leadership team, which is made up of majority women.
-Sophie, Arbor’s Talent Acquisition Manager, interviews five of our female leaders at Arbor below.
-The lack of women in STEM and tech starts in education and the
+As part of our focus on diversity and inclusion at Arbor, we wanted to shine a spotlight on our leadership team, which is made up of majority women, to think more about what it means to be women in tech.
+Sophie, Arbor’s Talent Acquisition Manager, interviews four of our female leaders at Arbor below.
+The

-As part of our focus on diversity and inclusion at Arbor, we wanted to shine a spotlight on our leadership team, which is made up of majority women.
-Sophie, Arbor’s Talent Acquisition Manager, interviews five of our female leaders at Arbor below.
+As part of our focus on diversity and inclusion at Arbor, we wanted to shine a spotlight on our leadership team, which is made up of majority women, to think more about what it means to be women in tech.
+Sophie, Arbor’s Talent Acquisition Manager, interviews four of our female leaders at Arbor below.

 The lack of women in STEM and tech starts in education and the subjects women choose, with only 26% of STEM graduates (science, technology, engineering and maths) being women.

 But what does it feel like to be a woman in leadership in the EdTech world?
-I recently caught up with five of our female leaders at Arbor (our sixth is on maternity leave!) to discuss their career and experiences.
+I recently caught up with four of our female leaders at Arbor to discuss their career and experiences.

 I’ve pulled out some highlights from the interviews below.